Types of REITs

 Consequently, there are Equity REITs today that own real estate tied to almost all sectors of the economy.
 The holdings of these REITs take the form of properties including apartments, shopping centers, warehouses, hotels, storage facilities, hospitals and clinics, senior living facilities, offices, data centers, telecommunications towers and timberlands.

 The investment appeal of Equity REITs also has spread around the world.
-Today, approximately 30 countries have adopted their own REIT legislation, based primarily on adaptations of the U.S. model.
+Today, more than 35 countries have adopted their own REIT legislation, based primarily on adaptations of the U.S. model.
 Every G-7 nation has adopted REIT legislation, as have a majority of the member countries of the Organisation for Economic Cooperation and Development.

 Characteristics of Listed Equity REIT Investment